-As a right to cross-examine a witness or expert generally does not exist in the civilian tradition of civil procedure (although some right may exist in criminal procedure),a civil law-trained advocate will likely be unfamiliar with the concept of cross-examination.
-This, one may conclude, would cede an important advantage in international arbitration to common law trained advocates.
+As a right to cross-examine a witness or expert generally does not exist in the civilian tradition of civil procedure (although some right may exist in criminal procedure),an advocate trained in civil law is likely to be unfamiliar with the concept of cross-examination.
+This, one may conclude, would cede an important advantage in international arbitration to trained advocates trained in common law.
 Not true.
 Cross-examination can be learned through experience and observation, and civil law-trained lawyers, just like common law-trained lawyers, can be quite effective at this exercise if they learn properly by watching others.
-Cross-examiners are found equally among the ranks of lawyers trained in the civil law as well as common law tradition.
+Cross-examiners are found equally among the ranks of lawyers trained in both the civil law and the common law traditions.

-This chapter will seek to explain how a civilian trained practitioner may approach the techniques of cross-examination.
-It is based on real situations observed in real arbitrations and will hopefully provide practical advice to those civil law practitioners wishing to engage in cross-examination and will help common law arbitrators to understand certain idiosyncrasies of cross-examination conducted by civil law lawyers.
+This chapter seeks to explain how a civil law-trained practitioner may approach the techniques of cross-examination.
+It is based on real situations observed in real arbitrations and – it is hoped – provides practical advice to those civil law practitioners wishing to engage in cross-examination and will help common law arbitrators to understand certain idiosyncrasies of cross-examination conducted by civil law lawyers.

 Fact witnesses – what not to ask

 Cross-examination of factual witnesses should be focused on the key points in dispute and factual evidence within the knowledge of the witness.
 Common pitfalls include: